icopy-site/awesome/docs/awesome/awesome-go.md

 - [dateparse](https://github.com/araddon/dateparse) - Parse date's without knowing format in advance.
 - [durafmt](https://github.com/hako/durafmt) - Time duration formatting library for Go.
 - [feiertage](https://github.com/wlbr/feiertage) - Set of functions to calculate public holidays in Germany, incl. specialization on the states of Germany (Bundesländer).
 Things like Easter, Pentecost, Thanksgiving...
+- [go-anytime](https://github.com/ijt/go-anytime) - Parse dates/times like "next dec 22nd at 3pm" and ranges like "from today until next thursday" without knowing the format in advance.
 - [go-persian-calendar](https://github.com/yaa110/go-persian-calendar) - The implementation of the Persian (Solar Hijri) Calendar in Go (golang).
 - [go-str2duration](https://github.com/xhit/go-str2duration) - Convert string to duration.
 Support time.Duration returned string and more.
 - [go-sunrise](https://github.com/nathan-osman/go-sunrise) - Calculate the sunrise and sunset times for a given location.